joshp23/YOURLS-Compliance/README.md

 By Josh Panter [Unfettered](https://unfettered.net).
 See it in action at [0=2](https://0eq2.com/) - An Unfettered URL Shortening Service

 Compliance is designed to address link complaints from 3rd parties.
 Compliance implements a flag-list which can be updated via the admin interface or an optional public report-page.
 This allows any visitor to complain about an abusive URL.
-The URL is flagged and future visitors are warned and given the option to avoid the link.
+By default the URL is flagged and future visitors are warned and given the option to avoid the link.

+You can set the options to nuke any flagged URL, or to use a custom intercept page for flagged URL visits in the admin section of YOURLS.

-Notification page and abuse report pages are both written with Bootstrap.
+The default notification and abuse report pages are both written with Bootstrap.

 ## REQUIREMENTS